polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 This section contains a list of functions should be exported by substrate runtime.

-We define the spec as version 1, so the following `dummy` function `v1` must be exported to hint client that runtime is using version 1 spec, otherwise rollback to `legacy` allocator.
+We define the spec as version 1, so the following `dummy` function `v1` MUST be exported to hint client that runtime is using version 1 spec, otherwise rollback to `legacy` allocator.
 The function should never be used, and its name is only for version checking.